rated-network/frontend-challenge/README.md

 7. **Styling**:
     - Ensure that the table is neatly styled, ensuring readability.
     - Add responsiveness so that the table is viewable on mobile devices without horizontal scrolling.
+    - Feel free to use the colour palette from https://www.rated.network/

 8. **Bonus (Optional)**:
     - Hovering over the trust score should display a tooltip with a brief description of what the score means (you can make this up or fetch additional data if the API provides it).